Bayesian Models Applied to Cyber Security Anomaly Detection Problems: Volume-traffic anomaly detection

 \subsubsection{Change-point analysis}

 The main objective of change-point analysis is the accurate detection of changes in a process or system that occur at unknown moments in time.
-In a single change-point setting we assume that there is a sequence of random variables $\{X_n\}_{n\geq1}$ (not necessarily independent nor identically distributed (iid)) such that $X_n\sim f(X_n|X^{(n-1)}),$ where $X^{(n-1)}=(X_1,...,X_{n-1})$ and the common probability density function (pdf) $f$ is known as the pre-change density.
+In a single change-point setting we assume that there is a sequence of random variables $\{X_n\}_{n\geq1}$ with a common probability density function (pdf) $f$, known as the pre-change density, that is, $X_n\sim f(X_n|X^{(n-1)}),$ where $X^{(n-1)}=(X_1,...,X_{n-1})$.
 Then, at an unknown time $\nu$, something unusual occurs and from the time $\nu+1$ onwards $X_n\sim g(X_n|X^{(n-1)}).$ In this setting $\nu$ is known as the change-point and the pdf $g\neq f$ is called the post-change density.
-It is important to remark that theoretically, the densities $f$ and $g$ might depend on $n$ and $\nu$ as well, that is, $f(X_n|X^{(n-1)})=f_n(X_n|X^{(n-1)})$ and $g(X_n|X^{(n-1)})=g_{n,\nu}(X_n|X^{(n-1)}).$ Allowing these densities to depend on $n$ and $\nu$ might help us to more realistically explain time-evolving data found whilst doing cyber security research.
-In practice the post-change distribution $g_{n,\nu}(\cdot)$ might only be known up to some unknown parameter or vector of parameters $\theta$.
-Therefore, in some applications the problem can be reduced to detecting changes in mean, changes in variance or changes in both.
+It is important to remark that theoretically, the densities $f$ and $g$ might depend on $n$ and $\nu$ as well, in fact, allowing these densities to depend on $n$ and $\nu$ might help us to more realistically explain time-evolving data found while doing cyber security research.
+In practice $g$ might only be known up to some unknown parameters $\theta$, hence, in some applications the problem can be reduced to detecting changes in mean, changes in variance or changes in both.

 In order to deal with change-point detection problems, one could either follow a non- sequential approach where the objective is to detect the changes in a fixed set of observations, or a sequential approach where the goal is to detect changes as new data arrives.
 Since both of these approaches have been tackled from a classical and a Bayesian perspective, the choice will certainly depend on the type of problem at hand and the objective of the analysis.
 From a cyber security point of view there is a need for constant surveillance of the computer network, therefore it is important to have fast on-line detection procedures.
-That is why in this review we only provide an insight into the sequential change-point analysis theory (for a complete review the reader can refer to \cite{Polunchenko_2011}) and how it has been applied to volume-traffic anomaly detection problems.
+That is why in this review we only provide an insight into the sequential change-point analysis theory (for a complete review the reader can refer to \cite{Polunchenko_2011}) and how it can be applied to volume-traffic anomaly detection problems.